Manufacturing isn’t just for men. Women are enhancing the industry one female at a time.

 Women are an essential part of manufacturing and will continue to be in the future.
 I have been fortunate enough to chat with some of these women who are paving the way for successful careers in manufacturing.

 Is it nature or nurture that shapes us into the people we become?
 For Niki Lohmeier, Production Manager at Tempel, she has always been a hands-on person.
 Lohmeier explains, “When I was younger I played with Legos and K’Nex.
 I liked to build things.
 I was good at math and my father, an electrical engineer, recommended engineering.”
-Rebekah Skinner, Field Service Engineer at Mazak Optonics, was the same.
+Rebekah Langendock, Field Service Engineer at Mazak Optonics, was the same.
 “Since I was a kid, I liked to take things apart and see how they worked.
-I would put them back together and see if they still worked or see if I fixed them,” stated Skinner.
+I would put them back together and see if they still worked or see if I fixed them,” stated Langendock.
 For these two women, the manufacturing and fabrication industry were a perfect fit from the start.

 But sometimes, you take a different educational route and mold yourself into the manufacturing industry like Vee Hassane, President of Afendi Manufacturing Corp.
 Hassane explains, “My field of study was marketing and most of my past positions were visual merchandising in the retail sector but I ended up somewhere completely different.
 I had to let go of what I thought I had pictured for myself and embrace my new role and responsibilities”.
 Being a part of manufacturing does not necessarily mean you have to have the technical degree.
 There are many different ways to be a part of the manufacturing and fabrication industry.
 No matter what path you take, it can lead to a successful career.